DisaroSkell/Delirio/README.md

 - Put the item behind unlock conditions.
 - Add the properties of the character you currently have in the item. (e. g. if you are Isaac you use the D6 and switch character when you use the item)
-- Make it so when you pick the item up with another character you can't switch active item anymore.

 ### Character updates: